“We are going to be actual grown up parents,” you exclaim, waving around a urine-covered stick, “to a cute little baby!”

 It has now been two and a half years since the birth of our first child and we are still together, still tired and we still haven’t killed each other (yet).

-In order to maintain marital harmony there are some things that are better off left unsaid.
-These include any reference to being tired (you are never as tired as the other person) and NEVER under any circumstances admit you are doing something in order to have a break from the baby.
-Instead, claim you are ‘just popping to the shop’, ‘constipated’ or ‘taking the bins out’ or, my husband’s personal favourite, ‘I may be some time, I am constipated’.
+In order to maintain marital harmony, there are some things that are better off left unsaid.
+These include any reference to being tired (your partner will assume you are saying you are the MOST tired) and NEVER under any circumstances admit you are doing something in order to have a break from the baby.
+Instead, claim you are ‘just popping out for milk’, ‘taking the bins out’ or, my husband’s personal favourite, ‘I may be some time, I am constipated’.

-You both know that the other one is really planning on sneaking into the toilet with their smart phone to skive off babies for half an hour – but by not acknowledging this fact you save yourselves the hassle of having to argue about it.
+You both know that the other one is really planning on sneaking into the toilet with their smart phone to skive off babies for half an hour – but by not acknowledging this fact you save yourselves the effort of having to argue about it.

 Do you have any unspoken relationship rules that help you to avoid killing your partner?
 I would love to hear them!